Skyfall: Development

 Development of Bond 23 began in 2009 but was suspended throughout 2010 because of MGM's financial troubles.
-Preproduction resumed following MGM's exit from bankruptcy on 21 December 2010, and in January 2011, the film was officially given a release date of 9 November 2012 by MGM and the Broccoli family, with production scheduled to start in late 2011.
+Pre-production resumed following MGM's exit from bankruptcy on 21 December 2010, and in January 2011, the film was officially given a release date of 9 November 2012 by MGM and the Broccoli family, with production scheduled to start in late 2011.
 Subsequently, MGM and Sony Pictures announced that the UK release date would be brought forward to 26 October 2012, two weeks ahead of the US release date, which remained scheduled for 9 November 2012.
 The film's budget is estimated to have been between US$150,000,000 and $200,000,000, compared to the $200,000,000 spent on Quantum of Solace.
-Skyfall was part of year-long celebrations of the 50th anniversary of Dr. No and the Bond film series.
-According to producer Michael G. Wilson, a documentary crew was scheduled to follow production of the film to celebrate the anniversary.
+Skyfall was part of year-long celebrations of the 50th anniversary of the first Bond film, Dr. No.

 Pre-production

 After the release of Quantum of Solace in 2008, producer Barbara Broccoli commented that Skyfall, untitled at the time, may continue the plot of the Quantum organisation, introduced in Casino Royale and continued in Quantum of Solace.

 In August 2011, the Serbian newspaper Blic stated that Bond 23 would be titled Carte Blanche and would be an adaptation of the recent continuation novel by Jeffery Deaver.
 On 30 August, Eon Productions officially denied any link between Bond 23 and Carte Blanche, stating that "the new film is not going to be called Carte Blanche and will have nothing to do with the Jeffery Deaver book".
 On 3 October 2011, fifteen domain names including jamesbond-skyfall.com and skyfallthefilm.com were reported to have been registered on behalf of MGM and Sony Pictures by Internet brand-protection service MarkMonitor.
 Skyfall was confirmed as the title at a press conference on 3 November 2011, during which co-producer Barbara Broccoli said that the title "has some emotional context which will be revealed in the film".
 The title refers to the name of Bond's childhood home, "Skyfall", and the setting for the film's finale.